1964 East Pakistan riots: Background

-On 27 December 1963, the hair of Muhammad went missing from the Hazratbal Shrine in Srinagar in Kashmir.
+On 27 December 1963, the hair of the Prophet Muhammad reportedly went missing from the Hazratbal Shrine in Srinagar in Kashmir.
 There were mass protests in Jammu and Kashmir over the disappearance of the relic.
-In East Pakistan, Abdul Hai, a member of the Advisory Committee of the Islamic Board declared jihad against Hindus and other non-Muslims of East Pakistan.
-While returning to Islamabad, the President of Pakistan Ayub Khan made a statement at the Dhaka airport that he won't be responsible for any reaction in Pakistan in response to the Hazratbal incident.
+While returning to Islamabad, the President of Pakistan Muhammad Ayub Khan made a statement at the Dhaka airport that he won't be responsible for any reaction in Pakistan in response to the Hazratbal incident.
 The Pakistan Convention Muslim League declared 'Kashmir Day' on 3 January 1964.
 On 4 January 1964, the relic was discovered and the miscreants were arrested.
 However, the next day Pakistan Radio described the discovered relic as fake.

 Killings

 Khulna

 Abdus Sabur Khan, the Communications Minister of Pakistan, had forcibly occupied 30 bighas of land from one Rupchand Biswas, a Hindu landowner from Matikhali in 1960 and erected a three-storeyed building in it.
 Rupchand Biswas instituted a case against Khan which the latter lost.
 The court decreed Abdus Sabur Khan to pay 135,000 rupees.
 He approached Biswas for an out of the court settlement which he refused.
 In the meanwhile, Majid Mian, the nominee of Abdus Sabur Khan lost in the district council elections.
 After the loss, Khan and his party members including the Chairman of Chamkuri Union Board held the Hindus responsible for the defeat and began to threaten them with dire consequences.
 During this time the Hazratbal incident took place.
 Khan used the opportunity to teach the Hindus a lesson.